kent-map/kent/built/megaliths/README.md

 people and help construct four giant stones.
 The book ends with the children back in present time having a picnic with their parents on the North Downs, where the four stones stand.

-Figure 4 “Stig of the dump” illustration from the book (E. Ardizzone)

 Besides Neolithic man and witches, there is another explanation for the existence of Kit’s Coty.
 Jerrold[^ref16] recounts a story of an encounter in 1837 between a friend and a lady “somewhat above that of the middle classes”, who told him;